Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 Jobs in Malta with Visa Sponsorship: Complete Guide - TerraTern

-In 2025, Malta presents many job opportunities with visa sponsorship, which is why it is becoming a favourite destination among international labourers.
-Skilled and unskilled workers are equally sought after due to the economic growth in the country and labour shortage in various industries.
-The major sectors that lead to employment are IT, hospitality, iGaming, healthcare, and finance, with the salaries mostly being between 28,000 for entry-level jobs and over 76,000 for senior or specialised jobs.
+In 2026, Malta presents many job opportunities with visa sponsorship, which is why it is becoming a favourite destination among international labourers.
+Skilled and unskilled workers are equally sought after due to the country's economic growth and labour shortages across various industries.
+The major sectors that drive employment are IT, hospitality, iGaming, healthcare, and finance, with salaries ranging from around 28,000 for entry-level roles to over 76,000 for senior or specialised roles.

-The processing of work permits is relatively automated and usually takes between 6 and 12 weeks.
+The processing of work permits is largely automated and usually takes 6 to 12 weeks.
 The leading employers like PwC, Evolution Gaming, top hotels, and major tech firms are actively recruiting international talent.
-Regarding the unskilled jobs, the hospitality, construction, retail and manufacturing opportunities are nimble.
-The country has become an interesting destination for career development and European establishment, along with the English-speaking atmosphere of Malta, the Mediterranean style of life and the hospitality of the work culture.
+Regarding the unskilled jobs, the hospitality, construction, retail and manufacturing opportunities are numerous.
+The country has become an interesting destination for career development and European establishment, thanks to Malta's English-speaking atmosphere, Mediterranean lifestyle, and work culture's hospitality.

-Jobs in Malta With Visa Sponsorship in 2025
+Top Jobs in Malta With Visa Sponsorship in 2026

-There are numerous jobs with visa sponsorship in Malta in 2025 among international workers.
+There are numerous jobs with visa sponsorship in Malta in 2026 among international workers:

-• PwC Malta alone is recruiting 15 or so vacancies with complete visa sponsorship and relocation expenses.
+• PwC Malta is recruiting 15 or so vacancies, with full visa sponsorship and relocation expenses

-• Mean work permit processing is 6-12 weeks, depending on the position.
+• The average time for work permit processing is 6-12 weeks, depending on the position

 • Entry-level jobs pay up to €28,000, and highly specialised jobs attract a salary of up to and above €76,000